nguyenmp/docs-v2/content/influxdb/v2.0/reference/beta-17-upgrade-guide.md

 ---
-title: Upgrade to InfluxDB beta 17
+title: Upgrade to InfluxDB OSS 2.0rc1
 description: >
-  Upgrade to InfluxDB beta 17.
+  Upgrade to InfluxDB OSS 2.0rc1.
 menu:
   influxdb_2_0_ref:
-    name: Upgrade to InfluxDB beta 17
+    name: Upgrade to InfluxDB OSS 2.0rc1
 weight: 9
 ---

-This post describes the process to upgrade from an existing InfluxDB 2.0 instance (beta 16 or earlier) to InfluxDB beta 17.
+This post describes the process to upgrade from an existing InfluxDB 2.0 instance (beta 16 or earlier) to InfluxDB OSS 2.0rc1.

 Depending on how you have things set up and how important the data stored in InfluxDB is, you can choose the parts of this guide that make sense to you.